camunda/camunda-docs/docs/reference/glossary.md

 This is the number of times data in a partition are copied.
 This depends on the number of brokers in a cluster.
 A cluster with one leader and two followers have a replication factor of three, as data in each partition needs to have three copies.

-We recommend running an even replication factor.
+We recommend running an odd replication factor.

 - [Partitions](/components/zeebe/technical-concepts/partitions.md#replication)